PrashamTrivedi/MongoObsidianNotes/PSTT/Replication.md

 ## oplog.rs

 When a node is connected to a replicaset, some collections are added to `local` database.
 Any data written in `local` database, as the name suggests, stays in local node and is not eligible for replication.
 Local database has many pre-added collections.
 One important collection is `oplog.rs`.
-This collection keeps information about oplogs.
+This collection keeps information about [[Production Ready Development#Oplog|oplogs]].

-This collection is memory capped.
+This collection is read only and memory capped.
 That means older entries in oplogs will be removed if memory is more than capped size.
-By default, capped size is 5% of disk space.[^2].
-Oplog size can be configured by mentioning `replication.oplogSizeMB` in configuration file.
-Since oplog.rs is capped collection, once the limit is reached, the earliest entry will be overwritten with the newer oplog entries.
+By default, capped size is 5% of disk space. [^2].
+Oplog size can be configured by mentioning `replication.oplogSizeMB` in configuration file. ^ Since oplog.rs is capped collection, once the limit is reached, the earliest entry will be overwritten with the newer oplog entries. ^oplogCapped

 Oplog size determines how long our node can be down and still be synced once they come back.
 Database write operations are written to the primary oplog and synced to secondary nodes.
 If one of the secondary node is down, primary will propagate oplog to other secondary nodes, once the downed secondary node comes back, this secondary node will be marked as recovery node.
-If the recovery node has oplog entry, and it's last oplog statement is found in other nodes, it will sync those oplog operations before being available.
+If the recovery node has oplog entry, and it's last oplog statement is found in other nodes, it will sync those oplog operations before being available. ^oplogRecovery

 In case the last oplog entry is recycled from all the other nodes, the recovery node can't be in sync.
 However, different nodes can have different oplog size, and they can have larger oplog, so that recovery for any node is possible.

 Sometimes an operation, while reducing number of commands and roundtrips, can generate many oplog entries. `updateMany` is one of them.
-The reason is all the bulk write operations should be idempotent.
+The reason is all the bulk write operations should be idempotent. ^oplogIdempotent

 [^2]: For Latest cap size, please refer [Official Document](https://www.MongoDB.com/docs/manual/core/replica-set-oplog/#oplog-size)